dimitri-nicolo/calico/networking/dual-tor.md

 Because of the two ToRs per rack, the whole setup is often referred to as "dual ToR".

+#### Network design for a dual ToR cluster

+For a dual ToR cluster to operate seamlessly when there is a break on one of the planes, several things are needed.

+1. Each node should have a stable IP address that is independent of its per-interface addresses and remains valid if the connectivity through *one* of those interfaces goes down.

+2. Each node must somehow know or learn the stable IP address of every other node.

+3. Wherever a connection (other than BGP) is to or from a *node* (as opposed to a non-host-networked pod), that connection should use the node's stable address as its destination or source IP (respectively), so that the connection can continue working if one of the planes has an outage.

+4. Importantly, this includes connections that Kubernetes uses as part of its own control plane, such as between the Kubernetes API server and kubelet on each node.
+Ideally, therefore, the stable IP address setup on each node should happen before Kubernetes starts running.

+5. BGP is an exception to the previous points - in fact, the *only* exception - because we want each node's BGP peerings to be interface-specific and to reflect what is actually reachable, moment by moment, over that interface.
+The Linux routing table then automatically adjusts so that the route to each remote destination is either ECMP - when both planes are up - or non-ECMP when it can only be reached over one of the planes.

+6. BGP peerings should be configured to detect any outages, and to propagate their consequences, as quickly as possible, so that the routing can quickly respond on each node.
+Note that this is quite different from the reasoning for a single connectivity plane, where it's better to delay any network churn, on the assumption that an outage will be quickly fixed.

+Finally, to spread load evenly and maximise use of both planes, when both available, the routers and Linux kernel need to be configured for efficient ECMP.

+#### Calico's early networking architecture

+{{site.prodname}}'s {{site.nodecontainer}} image can be run in an "early networking" mode, on each node, to perform all of the above points that are needed before Kubernetes starts running.
+That means that it:

+-  provisions the stable IP address

+-  makes the changes needed to ensure that the stable address will be used as the source IP for any outgoing connections from the node

+-  starts running BGP, peering with the node's ToRs, in order to advertise the node's stable address to other nodes

+-  configures efficient ECMP in the Linux kernel (with `fib_multipath_hash_policy=1` and `fib_multipath_use_neigh=1`).

+More detail is given below on how to run this early networking image.
+A key point is that it must run as soon as possible after each node boot, and before Kubernetes starts on the node, so is typically run as a Docker or podman container.

+After its start-of-day provisioning, the early networking container keeps running so that it can tag-team the BGP role with Calico's regular BGP service running inside the
+{{site.nodecontainer}} *pod*:

+-  Initially the {{site.nodecontainer}} pod does not yet exist, so the early networking BGP runs to advertise out the node's stable address.

+-  After Kubernetes has started on the node, and Calico has been installed in Kubernetes, the {{site.nodecontainer}} pod runs and starts its own BGP service.
+The early networking container spots that the regular BGP service is now running and so shuts down its own BGP.
+Now the regular BGP service handles the advertisement of the stable address, as well as pod IPs and so on.

+-  Later, the {{site.nodecontainer}} pod might be shut down, e.g. for restart or upgrade.
+   The early networking container spots this and restarts its own BGP, to ensure that the node's stable IP address continues to be advertised to other nodes.
+The cycle can now repeat from the "Initially" state above.

+#### BGP configuration for rapid outage detection

+A dual ToR cluster needs Calico BGPPeer resources to specify how each node should peer with its ToRs.
+The remaining parts of the dual ToR network design are implemented as properties of those BGP peerings, and as corresponding properties on the BGP configuration between and within the ToRs and core infrastructure.

+Specifically, on Calico's BGPPeer resource,

+-  the `failureDetectionMode` field is used to enable BFD

+-  the `restartMode` field can be used to enable long-lived graceful restart (LLGR).

+See below for more on the benefits of these settings.
+When they are used, consistent settings are needed on the ToRs and core infrastructure.

 #### ECMP routing

 An "Equal Cost Multiple Path" (ECMP) route is one that has multiple possible ways to reach